 The Lieutenant Robert P. Grover Memorial Park is located at the northwest corner of Broadman Parkway and John F. Kennedy Boulevard in Jersey City.
 It is one of numerous municipal “pocket” parks which can be found throughout the city.
 Slightly less than one hundred feet square, Lt.
 Grover Park lies in the shadow of Snyder High School which stands directly across the street on Kennedy Boulevard.

 The main feature of the park is the memorial built to honor the memory of Lieutenant Robert P. Grover, the first Jewish serviceman from Jersey City to die in combat during World War II.
 The monument was erected by the Lt.
-Robert P. Grover Post #377 of the Jewish War Veterans of the United States in the 1950's.
+Robert P. Grover Post #377 of the Jewish War Veterans of the United States and the park was officially dedicated and renamed in his memory on May 11, 1952.

 The tall fluted monument is located in the center of the park.
 It is painted white and stands on a large three-stepped base.
-There may have once been a decorative finial or ornament at the very top.
+There was once a bronze eagle perched at the top of the monument.
 A single bronze plaque is affixed to the front of the monument which bears the following inscription: “This park dedicated to the memory of Lt.
 Robert P. Grover, the first of his faith from this city who gave his life in World War II fighting to preserve the American Way of Life and in honor of all others in this community who served their country.
 Sponsored by Lt.
 Robert P. Grover Post 377, Jewish War Veterans of the United States.”

 "Bob" Grover attended Lincoln High School and graduated from Dickinson High School in 1934.
 His senior photograph and yearbook entry shows that he enjoyed playing basketball and that he intended to pursue a college education at U.S.C.
 His yearbook quotation, "When youth and pleasure meet, to chase the glowing hours with flying feet" was taken from Lord Byron's poem, "The Eve of Waterloo."
 The line refers to the British and Prussian soldiers enjoying themselves at an evening ball in Brussels, unaware of the imminent approach of Napoleon's troops.